Black Hole Solutions in Non-Minimally Coupled Weyl Connection Gravity: Reissner--Nordstrøm-Like Black Hole

 Applying this result, together with the fact that $F_1(\bar{R})=\frac{d f_1(\bar{R})}{d \bar{R}}$ and the constraint (\ref{eqconstraint}), we obtain

 when $\bar{R}'\neq 0$.

-Using this relation, together with $\Theta(\bar{R})=F_1(\bar{R})+\mathcal{L}F_2(\bar{R})$ and the non-conservation equation to energy-momentum tensor (\ref{nonconserveq}), it is possible to observe that $f_2(R)=0$.
-So, we conclude that it is not possible to derive a charged black hole solution, in vacuum, for any static and spherical metric in the model under study.
+Using this relation, together with $\Theta(\bar{R})=F_1(\bar{R})+\mathcal{L}F_2(\bar{R})$ and the non-conservation equation to energy-momentum tensor (\ref{nonconserveq}), it is possible to observe that $f_2(\bar{R})=0$.
+Thus, we conclude that it is not possible to derive a charged black hole solution, in~a vacuum, for~any static and spherical metric in the model under~study.

 If $\bar{R}'= 0$, it is also impossible to obtain a black hole solution.
-In fact, $\bar{R}'= 0$ implies that the curvature scalar is constant, so $\Theta(\bar{R})$ is also constant.
-From the constraint (\ref{eqconstraint}), this imply that $A(r)=0$.
+In~fact, $\bar{R}'= 0$ implies that the curvature scalar is constant, so $\Theta(\bar{R})$ is also constant.
+From~the constraint (\ref{eqconstraint}), this implies that $A(r)=0$.

-\subsection{Cosmological Constant Background}
+\subsection{Cosmological Constant~Background}

 We now consider a charged black hole immersed in a cosmological constant background.
-Then, the Lagrangian density is given by $\mathcal{L}=\mathcal{L}^{^{(EM)}}+\mathcal{L}^{^{(\Lambda)}}$ and the components of the energy momentum tensor are $T_{\mu\nu}=T^{^{(EM)}}_{\mu\nu}+T^{^{(\Lambda)}}_{\mu\nu}$ as described above.\\
+Then, the~Lagrangian density is given by $\mathcal{L}=\mathcal{L}^{^{(EM)}}+\mathcal{L}^{^{(\Lambda)}}$ and the components of the energy momentum tensor are $T_{\mu\nu}=T^{^{(EM)}}_{\mu\nu}+T^{^{(\Lambda)}}_{\mu\nu}$, as described~above.

 It should be noted that, again, $\Theta(\bar{R})\neq 0$.
-Otherwise, equations (\ref{trace-free_eqs}) imply zero energy-momentum tensor, since $T^{^{(EM)}}=0$.
-Therefore, the only viable ansatz for the Weyl vector is the radial one, Eq. (\ref{eqn:ansatz1}).\\
+Otherwise, Equation~(\ref{trace-free_eqs}) implies zero energy-momentum tensor, since $T^{^{(EM)}}=0$.
+Therefore, the~only viable ansatz for the Weyl vector is the radial one, Equation~(\ref{eqn:ansatz1}).

-By combining all trace-free equations (\ref{trace-free_eqs}), it is possible to find a similar equation to (\ref{eq25}).
+By combining all trace-free Equation~(\ref{trace-free_eqs}), it is possible to find a similar equation to (\ref{eq25}).
 Therefore, we will use the same relation $\beta(r)=-\alpha(r)+\epsilon$.
-With this assumption, it is possible to see that the solution to $A(r)$ is, again,
+With~this assumption, it is possible to see that the solution to $A(r)$ is, again,

 with $\omega>0$.